Realfinity Mortgage FAQ

 Good to Know

-If you don’t have a specific property in mind yet but want to get pre-approved for a mortgage on HomeDashboard, you can provide a placeholder property address along with the expected purchase price and loan amount that you’re seeking pre-approval for.
-This will allow you to obtain a pre-approval letter which can help you make offers at that price point.
-Later, when you have found a particular home, you can update the address on the pre-approval letter accordingly.
+No worries if you don’t have a specific property in mind yet but want to get pre-approved for a mortgage.
+You can skip entering the property address and instead focus on providing the expected purchase price and loan amount you’re seeking pre-approval for.
+This allows you to obtain a pre-approval letter, which can help you make offers at that price point.
+Once you’ve found a home, you can easily update the address on the pre-approval letter to reflect the specific property.

 After submitting a mortgage application, you will receive a Loan Estimate from the Consumer Financial Protection Bureau, which provides a clear breakdown of the costs associated with your mortgage.
 This includes expenses paid to third parties, your down payment, taxes, insurance, lender fees, and other costs that are combined into one amount known as “cash-to-close,” which may be overestimated.
-Your Realfinity Mortgage loan officer will assist you in understanding these costs and can address any concerns you may have to help you prepare for the closing process.
+A dual-licensed agent will assist in understanding these costs and can address any concerns you may have to help you prepare for the closing process.

 Your down payment amount depends on your personal financial situation.
 Many programs are available for borrowers who don’t have a 20% down payment saved for the home’s value.
 However, most of these programs require some form of mortgage insurance if your down payment is less than 20%.
 It may be worthwhile to consider not using all of your savings on a down payment and investing that money elsewhere.